Robert-van-Engelen/Forth500/manual.md

 Using brackets with `[compiling-my-word]` is another good habit as a reminder that we execute `[ compiling-my-word ]`.

-This example illustrates how `IMMEDIATE` can be used.
+This example illustrates how `IMMEDIATE` is used.
 Because displaying information while compiling is generally considered useful, the `.(` word is marked immediate to display text followed by a `CR` during compilation: